 A type of nociceptive pain that is detected in the body’s muscle tissues and even the skin.
 It is detected by the sensory nerves known as nociceptors which are the pain receptors and are easy to locate.

-A type of nociceptive pain but is hard to locate like somatic pain.
+A type of nociceptive pain but is hard to locate unlike somatic pain.
 They include:

 Often caused by nerve disturbance when there are pain signals to the spinal cord and brain.
-This pain is always described as sharp, electrical, stabbing, shooting as described by patients.
+This pain is always described as sharp, electrical, stabbing and shooting.

 Usually caused as a result of psychological disorders such as depression or anxiety.